isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 You do not need to cancel your VTP.
 If you do not utilise your VTP within the validity period, it will automatically expire.

-#### 7. From when can Malaysia Citizens apply for a VTP?

-Travellers entering Singapore who are not Singapore Citizens nor Singapore Permanent Residents will need to apply for a Vaccinated Travel Pass (VTP).
-Holders of Singapore-issued Long-Term Passes can already apply for a VTP, while Malaysia Citizens who are not holders of Singapore-issued Long-Term Passes can do so <b>from 17 December 2021</b>.

 <div id="requirements"></div>